How to watch Oprah's interview with Harry and Meghan - KVIA

 How to watch Oprah’s interview with Harry and Meghan

-Grab your tea and crumpets: Oprah Winfrey’s long-awaited interview with Prince Harry and Meghan airs Sunday night.
+Did you miss it?
+Oprah Winfrey’s long-awaited interview with Prince Harry and Meghan aired Sunday night, but you can still watch the bombshell discussion online.

 Here’s what fans (and skeptics) of the Sussexes need to know:

-“CBS Presents Oprah with Meghan and Harry” will air in the United States on Sunday, March 7, from 8 to 10 p.m.
+“CBS Presents Oprah with Meghan and Harry” aired in the United States on Sunday, March 7, from 8 to 10 p.m.
 ET.
-In the United Kingdom, the interview will air on ITV on Monday, March 8, at 9 p.m.
+In the United Kingdom, the interview aired on ITV on Monday, March 8, at 9 p.m., and streamed simultaneously on the ITV Hub, where it can still be watched.

 Follow CNN’s live updates on the interview